DIY Wasp Control: What Works and What Doesn’t

 Repeated Disturbance

-The wasps become more defensive and unpredictable.
+Every time a nest is sprayed, hit, or knocked down, the wasps become more defensive and unpredictable.

 Ignoring Why They Chose That Spot

 Wasps don’t pick locations randomly.
+They’re choosing areas with:

-Shade and protection (like eaves and porches)
+Shade and protection (like eaves and porches).

-Stable anchor points
+Stable anchor points.

-Nearby food sources
+Nearby food sources.

-If those conditions stay the same…
+If those conditions stay the same, the problem will keep coming back.

 When DIY Is NOT a Good Idea